 In such an oligopolistic market, there is a risk of collusion between the four market leaders.
 That risk is increased through multiple dealerships.
 Intra-brand competition is limited by the territorial exclusivity.
 Competition between the four leading brands is reduced at the retail level, since one retailer fixes the price of all four brands in each territory.
-The multiple dealership implies that, if one producer cuts the price for its brand, the retailer will not be eager to transmit this price cut to the final consumer as it would reduce its sales and profits made with the other brands.
+The multiple dealership implies that, if one producer cuts the price for its brand, the retailer will not be eager to transmit that price cut to the consumer as it would reduce its sales and profits made with the other brands.
 Hence, producers have a reduced interest in entering into price competition with one another.
-Inter-brand price competition exists mainly with the low brand image goods of the fringe producers.
-The possible efficiency arguments for (joint) exclusive distributors are limited, as the product is relatively simple, the resale does not require any specific investments or training and advertising is mainly carried out at the level of the producers.
+Inter-brand price competition exists mainly between the low brand image goods of the fringe producers.
+The possible efficiency arguments for (joint) exclusive distributors are limited as the product is relatively simple, the resale does not require any specific investments or training and advertising is mainly carried out at the level of the producers.

-Even though each of the market leaders has a market share below the threshold, the conditions of Article 101(3) may not be fulfilled and withdrawal of the block exemption may be necessary for the agreements concluded with distributors whose market share is below 30% of the procurement market.
+Even though each of the market leaders has a market share below the threshold, the conditions of Article 101(3) of the Treaty may not be fulfilled and withdrawal of the block exemption may be necessary for the agreements concluded with distributors whose market share is below 30% of the procurement market.

-Example of exclusive customer allocation
+The following is an example of exclusive customer allocation:

 Selective distribution systems